DAOmasons/daomasons-docs/docs/Rules/dao-roles.md

 # DAO Roles

 Roles at DAO Masons represent a number of different things.
-In the discord server, roles are similar to roles you would find in many servers, often times developed around interest topics that a visitor may be have.
-Roles can be fluid in the server will come and go.
+In the discord server, roles are similar to roles you would find in many servers, often times developed around interest topics that a visitor may have.
+Roles in the server are fluid and will come and go as required.
 A good example of this would be with Client Roles and Project Roles that go along with that.
 We find it is easier and creates less clutter in a server if certain conversations are gated to only those that would need to see as a client or as a member of the team.
 The following is a breakdown of the role structure at DAO Masons.

 ## DAO Member Roles